juspay/hyperswitch/README.md

   <h2 id="Quick Start Guide">⚡️ Quick Start Guide</h2>
 </a>

-<h3> One-click deployment on AWS cloud </h3>
+### One-click deployment on AWS cloud

-The fastest and easiest way to try hyperswitch is via our CDK scripts
+The fastest and easiest way to try Hyperswitch is via our CDK scripts

 1. Click on the following button for a quick standalone deployment on AWS, suitable for prototyping.
    No code or setup is required in your system and the deployment is covered within the AWS free-tier setup.